avuko/aiki/README.md

 2541
 ```

 Another interesting dataset is the number of successful aiki's per day.
-Please
+Again,
-do not base too many conclusions on this: crashing daemons, running out
+I cannot draw too many conclusions based on this: crashing daemons, running out
-of open files and stupid bugs had a disproportionately large negative impact on
+of the maximum number of open files allowed and other bugs had a disproportionately
-the results.
+negative impact on the results.

 ```
 sqlite3 alltraps.db "select count(distinct(ip)) as total,date from alltraps \